scholarslab/NeatlineMaps/README.md

 ## Installation

 ** Note: ** You must have access to a GeoServer instance to use this plugin.
 You can download the appropriate [installation package from the GeoServer site][geodownload].
 This plage also contains [documentation for installing and configuring][geodocs] the software.
+This plugin also requires that the PHP
+**Zip** and **Curl** modules be installed on your server.
+The plugin will notify you if you are missing these modules.

   * Upload the ‘NeatlineMaps’ plugin directory to your Omeka installation’s ‘plugins’ directory.
 See [Installing a Plugin][plugininstall].